An obstacle to a decomposition theorem for near-regular matroids: The need for 4-sums

 \begin{lemma} The following hold: \begin{enumerate} \item $M_{12}$ is near-regular; \item $M_{12}$ is internally 4-connected; \item $M_{12}$ is self-dual; \item $M_{12} \delete \{1,2,3,4,5,6\} \cong M(K_4)$; \item $M_{12} \contract \{a,b,c,d,e,f\} \cong M(K_4)$; \item No triad of $M_{12}\delete \{1,2,3,4,5,6\}$ is a triad of $M_{12}$. \end{enumerate} \end{lemma}

 We will omit the proofs, each of which boils down to a finite case check that is easily done on a computer and not too onerous by hand.
-This case check is facilitated by observing that $M_{12}$ is the the signed-graphic matroid associated with the signed graph illustrated in Figure \ref{fig:M12}.
-For instance, for the first property one can either verify that $A_{12}$ is totally near-unimodular, or one can verify directly that $M_{12}$ contains none of the excluded minors for near-regular matroids (see Hall et al. \cite{HMZ09}).
+Specifically, for the first property one can either verify that $A_{12}$ is totally near-unimodular, or that $M_{12}$ contains none of the excluded minors for near-regular matroids (see Hall et al. \cite{HMZ09}).
+The latter approach is facilitated by observing that $M_{12}$ is the signed-graphic matroid associated with the signed graph illustrated in Figure \ref{fig:M12}.
+That graph can also be used to verify \eqref{M12:2}, by examining all edge-partitions $(A,B)$ that meet in two or three vertices.
+The remaining properties are readily extracted from the matrix $A_{12}$.

 We will use the $M(K_4)$-restriction to create the generalized parallel connection of $M_{12}$ with $M(K_n)$.
-The following is well-known:
+The following is well-known, but we will include the short proof.

 \begin{lemma} The matroid $M(K_n)$ is internally 4-connected. \end{lemma}